 We arrived in Vegas on Sunday afternoon, Oct 1, and we went to a show that night at the MGM at 7pm.
 We came out around 8:30pm.
 A few hours later, unfortunately, history was made…

 When the shooting happened, Sel and I were already in our hotel room at the Elara Hilton.
 I was asleep.
-But we’d traveled to the Vegas with a group of 10 other friends.
+But we’d traveled to Vegas with 10 of our friends.
 A few of our group were still out on the strip when the shooting started, and they were staying at the Excalibur, which is pretty close to Mandalay Bay.
-We didn’t know at the time what was going on, just that something was happening up near Mandalay Bay and there was an active shooter on the strip, as the news headlines said.
+We didn’t know at the time what was going on, just that something was happening up near Mandalay Bay and there was an active shooter on the strip, as the news headlines screamed.

 Sel rang one of the girls, and while they were talking, our friend started saying “oh shit, everyone’s running”, and suddenly Sel couldn’t hear her, she could just hear people shouting.
 She woke me up and we went down into the lobby to try and meet them so they could stay in our room.
 As we reached the lobby, people started running back toward us and the elevators yelling, “shit, he’s coming! he’s coming!”
 We quickly turned and jumped back into the elevator and a couple that ran back toward us literally dove into the elevator and smashed the buttons as hard as they could to get the elevator moving.
 The girl was hysterical, and said they were at the festival and had seen their friend get shot.
 We hightailed it to our room on the 34th floor and locked the door.